Diagnosing Mac apps which won't open (error -10810)

 Built-in "Developer options" in Android

-Android has a few really good settings built right into the platform for debugging under a hidden “Developer Options” menu.
+Android has a few good settings built right into the platform for debugging under a hidden “Developer Options” menu.
 You can turn them on via Settings -> About Phone -> Build Number (tap 7 times).
 The steps will be similar but might vary a bit across OEMs.
 In older versions of Android, this used to be an explicit option under the Settings tab.
 I find the following options to be useful for the development ...

 Floating point in user-facing strings

 %f in user-facing strings is dangerous.
-Depending on the architecture, programming language involved, version of that language and compiler optimization flags, results can vary slightly.
+Depending on the architecture , programming language involved, version of that language and compiler optimization flags , results can vary slightly.
 And if there are multiple languages involved in the serving stack, it is almost impossible to argue with the outcome.
 If those variations are immaterial, then use %.1f or %.2f to get one or two digits of precision after the decimal point, respectively.
 Otherwise, don’t use %f at all. ...

 Tabs vs spaces for code indentation